inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Sure they eat fish if that's all you give them!
 Man, wise up.
 		-- Jack Handley, The New Mexican, 1988.
-The shortest distance between any two puns is a straight line.
+The shortest distance between any two ns is a straight line.
 If you wish to live wisely, ignore sayings -- including this one.
 Lend money to a bad btor and he will hate you.
 While your friend holds you affectionately by both your hands you